trungle15/calculator-miniproject/README.md

 # CSC-207: Big Fraction Calculator

+## Description
-This repository contains source code for Big Fraction implementation.
+This repository contains source code for Big Fraction implementation with Calculator designed for performing arithmetic operations on fractions

+## Author
+Trung Le

+## Acknowledgements
+Java documentation and TutorialsPoint on handling inputs and parsing strings in Java